gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - `@Model` is not in public API.
 - Can attach `@Model("")` to a method.
 Should probably complain about the empty string.
-- When an input for a creator rule cannot be bound, the error message does not include any context information.
+- When an input for a creator rule cannot be bound, the error message does not include any diagnostic information.
 - When there is a cycle between creator rules, the error message complains about unbound rules instead of a cyclic dependency.
 - Int test that the constructor of a rule source plugin is not invoked until a rule from that class is required, and is invoked once only.
 - When rule source plugin constructor fails, the error message complains about a failure in the first rule from that class, instead of a failure to create the plugin.